-Goal # Description BROAD GOAL: Students will achieve at high academic levels in Language Arts, Math and Science based on CAASPP and MAP performance.
+Goal # Description 1 BROAD GOAL: Students will achieve at high academic levels in Language Arts, Math and Science based on CAASPP and MAP performance.

-Based on our 2021 CAASPP/CAST data and our 2021-2022 MAP data as well as stakeholder input, we've determined that students need to continue working towards higher levels of achievement in Language Arts, Math and Science to increase communication and critical thinking skills.
+Based on our 2022 CAASPP/CAST data and our 2022-2023 MAP data as well as stakeholder input, we've determined that students need to continue working towards higher levels of achievement in Language Arts, Math and Science to increase communication and critical thinking skills.
 These skills are the foundation for lifelong learning, the cornerstone of our school's mission.
 The identified metrics below will help us measure growth in all three areas and will tell us if the actions/services identified are making an impact.
 MAP, CAST, CAASPP and EAP data combined with tracking the students who require Transitional Math in 9th grade allow us to analyze student growth and areas of need.
-Tracking the % of students using standards-aligned curriculum and % of teachers with CLAD will indicate that students have the basic materials/supports needed to be successful.
+Tracking the % of students using standards-aligned curriculum will indicate that students have the basic materials/supports needed to be successful.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of students with CCSS materials CCSS materials: 100% CCSS materials: 100% CCSS materials: 100% % of middle school students with new NGSS materials NGSS materials: 10% of middle school students NGSS materials: 10% of middle school students are using the pilot materials.
-Other, older, NGSS materials are being used by most students NGSS materials: 20% % of EL students with ELD materials ELD materials: 100% ELD materials: 100% ELD materials: 100% % of students at/above average in MAP Reading Fall 2020 ALL: 75% MAP Reading Fall 2021 ALL: 73% MAP Reading ALL: 81% SwD: 51%
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of students with CCSS materials CCSS materials: 100% CCSS materials: 100% CCSS materials: 100% CCSS materials: 100% % of middle school students with new NGSS materials NGSS materials: 10% of middle school students NGSS materials: 10% of middle school students are using the pilot materials.
+Other, older, NGSS materials are being used by most students NGSS materials: 33% of middle school students are using the pilot materials.
+Other, older, NGSS materials are being used by most students.
+NGSS materials: 20% % of EL students with ELD materials ELD materials: 100% ELD materials: 100% ELD materials: 100% ELD materials: 100% % of students at/above average in MAP Reading Fall 2020 MAP Reading Fall 2021 MAP Reading Fall 2022 MAP Reading ALL: 81%